ezekiellutz/K-Nearest-Neighbor/README.md

       weighted avg       0.35      0.34      0.34       200

-The confusion matrix for a K-nearest neighbors algorithm is simply a mathmatical representation of how accurately the K-nearest neighbors algorithm predicted each of the possible labels (or in this case, service plans).
-The confusion matrix records how many times the algorithm produced a true positive result, false negative result, false positive result, and true negative result.
+The confusion matrix for a K-nearest neighbors algorithm is simply a mathmatical representation of how accurately the algorithm predicted each of the possible labels (or in this case, service plans) that a given data point would identify as.
+The confusion matrix records how many times the algorithm produces a true positive result, false negative result, false positive result, and true negative result.
 See below:

 ![Untitled](https://user-images.githubusercontent.com/83550613/123446430-7e925380-d59e-11eb-9913-bb442b41ff1c.png)